Super Mario Bros. Wonder: Reception

-Critical reception

 Super Mario Bros.
-Wonder received "universal acclaim" from critics, according to review aggregator website Metacritic.
-On OpenCritic, 98% of reviews recommended the game.
+Wonder received "universal acclaim" from critics on Nintendo Switch and "generally favorable" reviews on Nintendo Switch 2, according to review aggregator website Metacritic.
+On OpenCritic, 98% of critics recommended the game on Nintendo Switch and 88% of critics recommended the game on Nintendo Switch 2.
 Critics widely praised the gameplay, noting the creative innovations and variety brought to it.
-(Note: Attributed to multiple references:) PJ O'Reilly of Nintendo Life wrote that the game is "quite simply, the best 2D Mario game since Super Mario World" and "the slickest, sharpest, and smartest that two-dimensional Mario has felt since 1991."
+(Note: Attributed to multiple references:)